 The information below addresses some of the most commonly asked questions about eye floaters, a common condition that affects most people as they age.
+It also details available eye floaters treatment options.

 What Are Eye Floaters?